-Internal audit and the subsequent report by the external auditors in their annual audit letter and in other reports, informs the effectiveness of the financial control environment as an element of the Board's governance arrangements.
+Internal Audit informs the effectiveness of the financial control environment as an element of the Board's governance arrangements.
 No fundamental control weaknesses were reported during the period covered by this statement.
-It is the opinion of the Audit and Risk Manager that reasonable assurance can be placed on the Board's internal financial control systems in place for the year ended 31 March 2022.

-External Agencies
+• External Agencies

 In addition to the various internal review processes and the financial audit referred to above, there are a number of bodies that the organisation is required to report to/submit governance arrangement for approval.
 The Scottish Information Commissioner collects data on requests and responses under Freedom of Information and Environmental Information legislation and will intervene where it considers enforcement action is required.
 The Keeper of Records reviews and approves records management arrangements.